armiro/COVID-CXNet/README.md

   year={2020}
 }
 ```
+There are currently ~230 images with different sizes and formats, and the data will be updated regularly.
+Metadata will be added as soon.

 ## Project Progress
 The project is in early stages and a pretty huge amount of new images are still in progress